andreychemist/andreychemist.github.io/pages/faq.md

 EB-1A (extraordinary ability) and EB2-NIW (advanced degree or exceptional ability with the national interest waiver) are two categories that allow the alien to be a self-petitioner, i.e., to file Form I-140 without an employer.

 EB-1A requires you to provide:
-1. evidence of at least three criteria out of 10 listed in the official instructions for Form I-140 (<https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf>, page 3);
+1. evidence of at least three criteria out of 10 listed in the official instructions for Form I-140 (<https://www.uscis.gov/sites/default/files/document/forms/i-140instr.pdf>, page 3);
 2. evidence that the alien is coming to the United States to continue work in the area of expertise;
 3. evidence of sustained national or international acclaim;
 4. be one of that small percentage who has risen to the very top of the field of endeavor.
 See also <https://www.uscis.gov/working-united-states/permanent-workers/employment-based-immigration-first-preference-eb-1>

-EB2-NIW requires you to be a person with exceptional abilities (defined on the page 4 of the official instructions <https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf>) and to satisfy the criteria for granting a national interest waiver listed in the Interim Decision #3882 *Matter of Dhanasar*, 26 I&N Dec.
+EB2-NIW requires you to be a person with exceptional abilities (defined on the page 4 of the official instructions <https://www.uscis.gov/sites/default/files/document/forms/i-140instr.pdf>) and to satisfy the criteria for granting a national interest waiver listed in the Interim Decision #3882 *Matter of Dhanasar*, 26 I&N Dec.
 884 (AAO 2016): <https://www.justice.gov/eoir/page/file/920996/download>.
 See also <https://www.uscis.gov/working-united-states/permanent-workers/employment-based-immigration-second-preference-eb-2>.

 The law about the EB2 category mentions both aliens who are members of the professions holding advanced degrees and aliens of exceptional ability.
 It was not clear for me if the first group (advanced degree holders) can self-petition and request the NIW.
 But the case described in *Matter of Dhanasar* hints that the advanced degree is enough to establish eligibility under EB2 for both self-petitioning and requesting the NIW.
 Advanced degrees, besides MS, PhD, include a bachelor degree followed by at least 5 years of professional experience.

 EB2-NIW is considered to be an easier category.
 I personally don’t know cases when the EB2-NIW petition was denied for a person with a PhD degree working in the US in the field of expertise.
-However, the EB2-NIW category doesn’t allow requesting the premium processing (<https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>), and it may be a serious drawback, because the processing time without premium processing is hard predict, it can take many months if not years before getting the USCIS decision.
+Since October 19, 2020, the EB2-NIW category allows requesting the premium processing to be reviewed in 45 business days (<https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>).
+Before 2020, the processing time without premium processing was hard to predict, it could take many months if not years before getting the USCIS decision, and it was a serious drawback of the EB2-NIW category.

 # For EB-1A, should one claim as many criteria as possible?

 I claimed 4 criteria on my petition, though I don’t know if all of them were approved.
 If the I-140 petition is approved, the USCIS doesn’t provide the detailed explanation of their decision for each criteria.
 Such an explanation is usually presented in the Request for Evidence (RFE) that is sent when the USCIS officer doesn’t like something in the I-140 petition.
-[The template for writing the RFE](https://www.uscis.gov/sites/default/files/USCIS/Outreach/Draft%20Request%20for%20Evidence%20%28RFE%29%20Template%20for%20Comment/E11_RFE_Template_1-10-11.pdf) can be found on the USCIS website.
+[The template for writing the RFE](https://www.uscis.gov/sites/default/files/document/outreach-engagements/E11_RFE_Template_1-10-11.pdf) can be found on the USCIS website.
 This document is useful in understanding what officers are looking for.

 In my opinion, claiming the criterion for which you do not have solid evidence is a bad idea.
 For example, several criteria are created for specific occupations, and a scientist should not claim the criteria (vii) (artistic exhibitions) and (x) (commercial success in performing arts) that are reserved exclusively for persons with extraordinary abilities in arts.